teebes/tango-core/README.rst

 Further development beyond Tango Basico will support:

+* utilities determining whether URL is internal or external to the mobile site.
 * arguments in site routes.
 * view functions in addition to exporting static template contexts.